-Unrealized losses remaining on the consolidated balance sheet at December 31, 2020 and 2019 have not been recognized into income because they are not considered to be other than temporary.
+Unrealized losses remaining on the consolidated balance sheet at December 31, 2021 and 2020 have not been recognized into income because they are not considered to be other than temporary.
+There were 81 and 18 securities in an unrealized loss position at December 31, 2021 and 2020, respectively.
 Management considers the unrealized losses to be market driven, resulting from changes in interest rates, and the Company has the intent and ability to hold the securities until their value recovers.

 Management evaluates securities for other-than-temporary impairment (OTTI) on a quarterly basis and more frequently when economic or market conditions warrant such an evaluation.
 When evaluating investment securities, consideration is given to the length of time and the extent to which the fair value has been less than cost, the financial condition and near-term prospects of the issuer, whether the market decline was affected by macroeconomic conditions, and whether the Company has the intent to sell the debt security or more likely than not will be required to sell the debt security before its anticipated recovery.
 In analyzing an issuer's financial condition, the Company may consider whether the securities are issued by the federal government or its agencies or U.S. government-sponsored enterprises, whether downgrades by bond rating agencies have occurred, and the results of reviews of the issuer's financial condition.
 The assessment of whether an other-than-temporary decline exists involves a high degree of subjectivity and judgment and is based on the information available to management at a point in time.
-There were no investments with an OTTI at December 31, 2020 or 2019.
+There were no investments with an OTTI at December 31, 2021 or 2020.